This lecture is an depth discussion about the menstrual cycle it cover:

 - Lifetime access to this lecture and any updates

-She is the founder Messy Health and the Messy Health School, a platform dedicated to creating a educational space for those working on their mental health, healing their relationship with food, feeling peaceful about their body, and taking back joy and pleasure in their life.
-Through her own journey of developing peace around food and her body, coupled with her education in nutrition, food science and psychotherapy, she has knowledge and understanding to help facilitate healing around food, body image, the body and how they all intersect.
+Messy Health is a company/platform dedicated to creating a educational space for those working on their mental health, healing their relationship with food, feeling peaceful about their body, and taking back joy and pleasure in their life.
+Through my own journey of developing peace around food and my body, coupled with my education in nutrition, food science and psychotherapy, i have the knowledge and understanding to help facilitate healing around food, body image, the body and how they all intersect.

-Although the majority of her academic training is in nutrition and food science, she is very passionate about sexual health. sex positivity, body image, relational health and all aspects of mental health and plans to continue exploring these areas while studying psychotherapy.
+Although the majority of my academic training is in nutrition and food science, i am very passionate about sexual health. sex positivity, body image, relational health, trauma & addiction and all aspects of mental health and i plans to continue exploring these areas while studying social work and mental health counselling.

-Maddie practices through a feminist, social justice, Health At Every Size and inclusive lens and holds inclusivity and accessibility as a top priority.
+I practice through a feminist, social justice, Health At Every Size lens and hold inclusivity and accessibility as a top priority.